Rise of the Discworld

 When I was about sixteen I used to do this thing whenever anybody asked me what the time was.
 I'd reply by saying "it's the thing we use to measure the passing of the day".
 I recieved many beatings.

 But when you get right down to it, what exactly is time?
 Is it a human invention to keep track of stuff or is it a feature of the Universe with properties?
 This used to be a question for philosophers, but since Einstein published his theory of General Relativity, Physics has been able to provide an actual answer.
-Time is definitely a real thing.
+Time is a real thing.
 Sort of.

 Imagine a fish swimming through water.
 The fish can’t see the surrounding liquid but it can still detect its presence.
 As the water ripples and flows, the fish is aware of being pulled, but it never detects the invisible substance itself.
 The water is an unseeable background to the fish's universe.

 We, like the fish, are currently sitting inside giant invisible everywhere-substances which stretch in all directions.
-They're like invisible fluids which permeate everything in the Universe and although we can never see them, we can detect their presence.
+They're like invisible fluids which permeate the Universe and although we can never see them, we can detect their presence.
 Physicists have a word for these invisible materials which contain reality: fields.

 Einstein's Purple Universe